Updated September 1, 2024

 Do You Need Zero-Fee Processing?

-But if you're already a large business, you probably don't need it.
-Some payment processors offer lower rates if you have high volume, so you can save that way.
-You don't need to risk losing customers from surcharges.
+But if you're already a large business, you probably don't need free credit card processing.
+Some payment processors offer lower rates if you have a high sales volume.
+You won't need to risk losing customers from surcharges.

-It's also important to see if your competitors are surcharging.
+One tip is to see if your competitors are surcharging.
 If not, you could lose customers to them.
-Below are some stats to be mindful of.
+Here are some stats to be mindful of:

 11%Customers that switched payment methods to avoid surcharges